Inside North Korea

 North Korean soldiers watch fireworks in Pyongyang on Thursday, February 16.

-People use smartphones to take photos of an ice sculpture in Pyongyang.
+People use smartphones to take photos of an ice sculpture in Pyongyang on February 16.

-A female soldier stands guard in North Korea.
+A soldier stands guard in North Korea on February 16.
 While military service for women has long been voluntary, it reportedly was made mandatory recently in a bid to bolster the armed forces.

-A boy visits the Kimjongilia flower show.
+A boy visits the Kimjongilia flower show on February 16.
 The red flowers are named after the late North Korean leader Kim Jong Il.

-University students dance in front of the Pyongyang indoor stadium.
+University students dance in front of the Pyongyang indoor stadium on February 16.

 Book titles are listed in English at a bookshop for tourists in the Yanggakdo Hotel in Pyongyang.

-Ice flows down the Taedong River in Pyongyang.
+Ice flows down the Taedong River in Pyongyang on February 16.

 Soldiers pay respects to former North Korean leaders on Wednesday, February 15.
 The site is considered one of the most sacred in Pyongyang.

-Vendors sell flowers to mourners paying respects to deceased leaders of North Korea.
+Vendors sell flowers February 15 to mourners paying their respects to deceased leaders of North Korea.

-The view over the frozen Taedong River shows residential areas of Pyongyang.
+The view over the frozen Taedong River shows residential areas of Pyongyang on February 15.

 The symbol of North Korea's sole political party, the Korean Workers' Party, can be seen atop a government building in Pyongyang.